A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Introduction

-Network reconstruction from observations of the dynamics on the target network is a fundamental but challenging inverse problem~\cite{gray2020bayesian,braunstein2019network}.
-This problem has garnered significant attention from researchers across several domains with research advances made to (i) capture network structure using partial information~\cite{vajdi2018identification,zhao2017link,huang2018incorporating}, and (ii) anticipate dynamic changes~\cite{zhang2018reconstructing, wilinski2020scalable, jiang2020true}.
-While applications such as social, biological, and ecological networks have obvious dynamic patterns, the structure of critical infrastructure networks has been assumed to be static and deterministic unless the structure is subject to disruptions.
-Some studies have applied network reconstruction to an individual infrastructure, such as road networks~\cite{dey2019road}, but a generic approach for learning the topology of ICIs is still lacking.
+Network reconstruction from observations of the dynamics on the target network is a fundamental yet challenging \textit{inverse problem} \cite{braunstein2019network,peixoto2019network,gray2020bayesian}.
+The research advancements centering around this important problem can be categorized into (\textit{i}) capturing network structure using partial information \cite{zhao2017link,vajdi2018identification}, and (\textit{ii}) anticipating dynamic changes \cite{zhang2018reconstructing, wilinski2020scalable}.
+While applications such as social, biological, and ecological networks have obvious dynamic patterns, the structure of critical infrastructure networks has been assumed to be \textit{static} and \textit{deterministic} unless the network is subject to uncertain disruptions.
+Network reconstruction has been applied to an individual critical infrastructure network scenario, such as road networks \cite{dey2019road}; however, reconstructing interdependencies of multiple infrastructure sectors is still lacking.
+To achieve more representative network interdependencies, we aim to propose a \textit{data-driven} network reconstruction approach to infer the structure of ICI networks from (observed) cascading failures.

-\subsection{Background and related work}
+\subsection{Background and Related Work}